The Anatomy of

 Matter over Image

 For us, a photograph is not a visual code or information.
-It is first and foremost a physical body — with its own skin of emulsion, its own scars, its own resistance.
-We work with the image the way one works with canvas or stone: cutting, joining, layering, intervening with our hands.
-What draws us is the tactility of the frame — something impossible to reproduce in the digital world.
+It is first and foremost a physical body, with its own skin of emulsion, its own scars, its own resistance.
+We work with the image the way one works with canvas or stone: cutting, joining, layering, and intervening with our hands.
+What draws us is the tactility of the frame, something impossible to reproduce in the digital world.

 PART II / VII